 Step 2 CS Exams

-As this exam is essential for medical school graduation and entry into a residency program, the exam’s suspension has obviously created some consternation and worry amongst medical students.
-To this end, Trinity School of Medicine leveraged its status as a as a leader in integrated deployment of new technologies in its curriculum to find and implement an immediate answer to this issue.
+As this exam is essential for medical school graduation and entry into a residency program, the exam’s suspension has obviously created some consternation and worry among medical students.
+To this end, Trinity School of Medicine leveraged its status as a leader in the integrated deployment of new technologies in its curriculum to find and implement an immediate answer to this issue.

 Trinity’s Response to the Step 2 CS Suspension